 Learn About Compliance and Driver Safety

 If you’re coming from a different managerial background, there are a few things that are specific to the job that you’ll need to familiarize yourself with.
 The first of these are compliance laws, which are set up by the government to ensure that your drivers and vehicles are operating safely on the road.
 Not paying attention to IFTA compliance protocol could mean saddling your company with a hefty fine and a warning.
 Paying attention to driver safety is just as important.
 If your drivers aren’t being safe on the road, not only are they endangering their own lives, they’re putting your company’s reputation at stake.
+Too many infractions can lead to a suspended trucker authority which will be devastating.
 Making sure you have the right technology in place to monitor driver behavior and train new employees will help you create a safer, more successful fleet.

 Keep Fuel Costs Low